mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 - I Have a (very) long list of draft articles.

-- I often skip the waiting queue and write about some inspirational source (and cite it).
+- I often skip the waiting queue and write about some inspirational source (and quote it).

 - I use a different template in all my series.

-- For example, I have an empty [Code Smell template](https://maximilianocontieri/series/code-smells).
+- For example, I have an empty Code Smell template.

 - I write Everywhere 🗺️